djraval/Modal-Scripts/modal-dev-ref/docs/examples/comfyapp.md

             import urllib

             try:
-                # dummy request to check if the server is healthy
+                # check if the server is up (response should be immediate)
-                req = urllib.request.Request("http://127.0.0.1:8188/system_stats")
+                req = urllib.request.Request(f"http://127.0.0.1:{self.port}/system_stats")
                 urllib.request.urlopen(req, timeout=5)
                 print("ComfyUI server is healthy")
             except (socket.timeout, urllib.error.URLError) as e:
-                # if no response in 5 seconds, stop the container; Modal will schedule queued inputs on a new container
+                # if no response in 5 seconds, stop the container
                 print(f"Server health check failed: {str(e)}")
                 modal.experimental.stop_fetching_inputs()

+                # all queued inputs will be marked "Failed", so you need to catch these errors in your client and then retry
                 raise Exception("ComfyUI server is not healthy, stopping container")

 Copy